zawster/phish-guard/README.md

 ## Overview

-PhishGuard is a machine learning-powered phishing detection system that analyzes URLs in real-time to identify potential phishing attempts.
+PhishGuard is a ML-powered phishing detection system that analyzes URLs in real-time to identify potential phishing attempts.
 It combines a trained Random Forest classifier with PhishTank database lookups to provide accurate threat detection.

 ### Key Features